 The following is a brief description of each of the trails.

-Community Art Exchange Trail:
+Bend Art Exchange Trail:

 At each stop of this trail either an A4 or A3 outdoor picture frame or a small box (similar to a transparent letter box) will be installed.
 Businesses can also nominate for a illuminated A4 picture frame (power point will be required).